By Phil Franz-Warkentin, MarketsFarm

 A slowdown in farmer selling, as harvest operations wrap up across the Prairies, added to the firmer tone in canola.

-However, chart resistance held to the upside, with the November contract unable to break above the C$530 per tonne level.
+However, chart resistance was holding to the upside, with the November contract hard pressed to move above the C$530 per tonne level.
 Strength in the Canadian dollar, which was trading back above 76 U.S. cents, also kept the advances in check.

 Commodity Future Prices